 Weed and Pest Data & Analytics

 Weeds and pests can be the most variable elements of field agriculture.
 Because they are organic elements, they vary widely and wildly to many factors.
 Factors such as adaptation and climate conditions vary the weed and pest profile in every crop cycle.
 Applying pesticides and herbicides from experience alone is very inefficient.
 This could lead to over/ under application, or applying chemicals that have seized to be useful.
 All scenarios are equally disastrous.
 Detailed analytics need to be conducted on not only the regional but the weed and pest profile of the farm under analysis.
 Variable application of chemicals should then be applied.
 This is important because under application and application to resistant strains will reduce yields.
-Conversely, over application of chemicals results in health issues and reduced profitability from higher input costs.
+Conversely, over-application of chemicals results in health issues and reduced profitability from higher input costs.

 Topography Data & Analytics

 Topography is one of the most important considerations in agriculture.
 The application of precision agriculture would be impossible without data and analytics of topographical characteristics of the farm.
 Because of its ability to affect the microclimate, topography contributes the most to intra-field variability.
 Also, topography affects soil properties such as moisture content, and fertilizer and herbicide leakage.
-Collection and analytics of topographical data is therefor the basis of variable application of inputs that is the starting point of using analytics for precision agriculture.
+Collection and analytics of topographical data is therefore the basis of variable application of inputs that is the starting point of using analytics for precision agriculture.

 Salinity Data & Analytics

 Irrigation can cause an increase in soil salinity.
 With rain levels continuing to decrease across the globe, salinity will increase as a problem for farmers.
 The job of analytics is twofold in helping farmers deal with salinity.
 Firstly, combined with topographical mapping, salinity data can be used to launch programs to deal with salinity.
-Secondly, the farmer can use variable seeding to plant salt resistant plants where necessary.
+Secondly, the farmer can use variable seeding to plant salt-resistant plants where necessary.
 A bonus third is that the application of variable irrigation would minimize continued salinization by limiting water input to necessary areas.

 Input Costing Data & Analytics

-Variable application of inputs that is necessary for precision agriculture requires the farmer to know exact quantities of resources used per area of the farm.
+Variable application of inputs that is necessary for precision agriculture requires the farmer to know the exact quantities of resources used per area of the farm.
 This gives the farmer an opportunity to know the exact cost of inputs applied.
-Exact input costing is a nirvana for business operations.
+Exact input costing is nirvana for business operations.
 By knowing the exact amount it costs to produce in particular areas, the farmer can understand areas not worth cultivating.
 The decision would simply be to cut out areas whose input costs outweigh the market value of the yield.
 This means the farmer could actually achieve greater profitability while farming less with analytics.

 Continual Crop Monitoring